New York family meeting with estate lawyer to discuss upcoming tax laws

 1. What is the New York estate tax exemption in 2026?

-2. Will the federal sunset definitely happen?
+2. Did the federal estate tax “sunset” actually happen?

 Next Step